 It is a magnificent architectural design.
 The palace is a settlement within a settlement.
-Built in the 15thcentury by the 20thEmir of Kano, it is now like a museum.
+Built in the 15th century by the 20th Empire of Kano, it is now like a museum.

 Oba of Benin’s Palace

-Is a unique traditional architecture and works of arts dating back to the 9th and 10th centuries located near the Kings Square in Benin city.
+Is a unique traditional architecture and works of arts dating back to the 9th and 10th centuries located near the Kings Square in Benin City.

 Emir of Zaria’s Palace (Zaria)

-Is a magnificent edifice and historical monument built some 200 years ago.
+This is a magnificent edifice and historical monument built some 200 years ago.
 The palace is built in a traditional Hausa architectural design and has endured the trials of modernity and time.